USC Thornton School of Music

 The USC Thornton School of Music is a private music school in Los Angeles, California.
 Founded in 1884 only four years after the University of Southern California, the Thornton School is the oldest continually operating arts institution in Los Angeles.
 The school is located on the USC University Park Campus, south of Downtown Los Angeles.

-The Thornton School is noted for blending the rigors of a traditional conservatory-style education with a forward-looking approach to training the next generation of musicians.
+The Thornton School is noted for blending the rigors of a traditional conservatory-style education with a progressive approach to training the next generation of musicians.
 Highly regarded internationally, the school is widely ranked as one of the top 10 schools of music in the United States.

 History

 The USC Thornton School of Music was founded in 1884 and dedicated in 1999.
 It was named in honor of philanthropist Flora L. Thornton following a $25 million gift from her foundation.
 At the time, this was the largest donation to a school of music in the United States.
 In 2006, she donated an additional $5 million to support the facility needs of the school.

 In 2023, Jason King was announced as the new dean of USC Thornton, following Robert Cutietta stepping down at the end of 2022.